cmudig/cmudig.github.io/_courses/2022-spring-interactive-ds.md

 ## Prerequisites

 The class will involve programming and debugging.
-However, you should not take the course if you find programming or debugging extremely difficult because you will have to master several very different programming languages/concepts in very short order (projects make use use of web programming frameworks including Pandas, Altair, [Streamlit](https://www.streamlit.io/); and multiple languages including Python, JavaScript, and SQL).
-That being said, the assignments will mostly require Python unless you decide on a project using any other language.
+If you find programming or debugging extremely difficult, this course may not be for you as you will have to master several very different programming languages/libraries/concepts in very short order (projects make use use of web programming frameworks including Pandas, Altair, [Streamlit](https://www.streamlit.io/); and multiple languages including Python, JavaScript, and SQL).
+That being said, the assignments will mostly only require Python unless you decide on a project using any other language.

 <!-- ## List of Topics